Synchronized Planarity with Applications to Constrained Planarity Problems: The Problem

 We show that the operations always decrease this potential.
-To analyze the potential change of \propagate and \contract, we need the following technical lemma for bounding the sum of the degrees of multiple smaller pipes replacing a single bigger pipe.
+To analyze the potential change of \propagate and \contract, we need the following technical lemma for bounding the sum of the degrees of multiple smaller pipes replacing a single bigger pipe. }{ We show that the operations always decrease this potential. }